mahoney1/docs/commercialpaper-query-tutorial.md

 `./start.sh`

 3. In VSCode, click on the IBM Blockchain Platform icon.
 You'll see version `0.0.1` of your smart contract packages listed up top.
-Go ahead and connect to your Fabric, via your running `myfabric` connection which should still be present in the 'Blockchain Connections' panel (from the previous tutorial), and `install` the smart contract package onto `peer0.org1.example.com` - then `instantiate` the contract by traversing your `myfabric` network, just as you had done in the previous tutorial ('myfabric....mychannel....right-click...
-Instantiate Smart contract').
+Go ahead and connect to your Fabric, via your running `myfabric` connection which should still be present in the 'Blockchain Connections' panel (from the previous tutorial), and `install` the smart contract package onto `peer0.org1.example.com` - then `instantiate` the contract by traversing your `myfabric` network, just as you had done in the previous tutorial:

+ - Under 'Blockchain connections' select ` 'myfabric....mychannel....right-click...
+Instantiate Smart contract' `).
+ - Supply `org.papernet.commercialpaper:instantiate` when prompted for 'what function to call'.

 This is the basis from which this tutorial will proceed.

-A new clean Fabric and ledger is now available - from here, we will create the transaction Commercial Paper history, as part of our tutorial.
+A new clean Fabric and ledger is now available - from here, we will create a more detailed transaction Commercial Paper history, as part of our tutorial.

 ## Estimated time